-• eXecute: For a file, the execute permissions allows running the file as a program (for example, a shell script or a compiled C program).
+For a file, the execute permissions allows running the file as a program (for example, a shell script or a compiled C program).
 For directories, it allows users to traverse that directory and if the directory contents have appropriate permissions, the user can then access those contents.
 For example, to access directory grand-child with path dir/child/grand-child, both dir and child need to have execute permissions.
 The execute permission is represented by a 'x' or a numeric value of 1.

-The permissions bits are listed in the "owner, group, others" order.
-Figure-1 shows an example directory with its 3x3 access control matrix.
-It will be listed as rwx r-x --x or in numeric terms 751 (7 = r(4) + w(2) + x(1) and so on).
+The permissions bits are listed in the 'owner, group, others' order.
+Table 1 shows an example directory with its $3 \times 3$ access control matrix.
+It will be listed as rwx r-x --x or in numeric terms 751 (7 = r (4) + w (2) + x (1) and so on).
 For that directory, the owner can list its contents, create, remove, or rename its children and can traverse into that directory.
-The users belonging to the group of the owner can list its contents.
+The users belonging to the group of the owner can list its contents and traverse into the directory but not modify its contents.
 The other users can only traverse into the directory and not list or modify its contents.